rum-archive/rum-archive/src/blog/2023-11-01-rum-archive-insights.md

 * **Visible** typically means the user watched the page load happen.
 * **Hidden** is for example when the user clicks to open the page in a new (yet hidden) tab.
 * **Partial** is when the page load starts hidden, but the user switches to the still rendering page before it's done (for example, they rapidly switch to a background tab).
+The inverse is also possible, where the user switches away from the page before it's fully rendered.

 <img src="/blog/2023-11-01-rum-archive-insights/visibility-states-desktop.svg" alt="Desktop Visibility" class="box mx-auto" />